kinopio-club/kinopio-help/posts/who-makes-kinopio.md

 (*・_・)⊃══✫⌒*･ﾟ✲

-Hi, my name is Pirijan and I make Kinopio,
+Hi, my name is Pirijan and I created Kinopio to help people and teams create new ideas and understand why they think the way they do.

-I was born in Germany, grew up in Canada, and now live in Brooklyn, NY.

-I went to school for biology and urban design.
-I've also had a lot of jobs:

-- Cashier at a pharmacy
-- Waiter/bartender
-- Construction worker
-- Intern at a government thinktank
-- Illustrator
-- Designer
-- Engineer

 Before Kinopio, I was the co-creator of Glitch.com, where I designed and built its original user interfaces.
 I believe in software that's designed by artists, and built by craftspeople.